MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-exercise-postgresql-online-migration.md

 7. Finally, use the Azure CLI to execute a Bicep deployment script to provision Azure resources in your resource group:

     ```azurecli
-    az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy-postgresql-server.bicep" --parameters restore=false adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD postgresVersion=14
+    az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy-postgresql-server.bicep" --parameters restore=false adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD
     ```

     The Bicep deployment script provisions the Azure services required to complete this exercise into your resource group.
-The resource deployed is an Azure Database for PostgreSQL - Flexible Server - version 14 as this is the maximum allowed for the Database Migraiton Service.
+The resource deployed is an Azure Database for PostgreSQL - Flexible Server.

     The deployment typically takes several minutes to complete.
 You can monitor it from the Cloud Shell or navigate to the **Deployments** page for the resource group you created above and observe the deployment progress there.